rajashua/FreeDB/README.md

 ### FreeDB Ver 1.0

 This is FreeDB System by ASDF-BlackTech
-Open Source system but please do not sell this
+Open Source system
+You can use this at Web DB, Program DB

 <!--
 **rajashua/rajashua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.